medialab/minet/docs/cli.md

 BEWARE: the web search results seem to become inconsistent when queries return vast amounts of tweets.
 In which case you are strongly advised to segment your queries using temporal filters.

+NOTE 2023-07-12: scraping users does not work anymore for now.
+Tweet scraping was fixed but He-Who-Must-Not-Be-Named breaks things on a daily basis so be warned this might not be very stable nor consistent.

 Positional Arguments:
   {tweets,users}                What to scrape.
 Currently only allows for